About Sex Trafficking

 If trafficking is everywhere, why can't I see it?

-Even if a victim appears to be alone, her trafficker is likely nearby watching her every move.
+6. May appear to be alone, but her trafficker is likely nearby watching her every move.
 Controlling personal documentation, when she eats, sleeps and what she wears, the trafficker takes complete control over her life.

 “Stories become weapons in the hands of human traffickers – fantastical tales of romantic love everlasting and happily ever afters, or tall tales about decent jobs, good wages, waiting for vulnerable workers, just over the horizon.
 Sometimes, the stories themselves raise red flags.
 Let’s say, for example, a teacher learns her student plans to run away with a man who promises to make her a model.”